Biswajit-Dey/CRUD_Based_Node_website-Marvelians/README.md

 3.NOW run the INDEX.JS using node or nodemon, or run `npm start`

 <h2>Caution</h2>
-<p>This website takes link of poster images from any website preferably pinterest</p>
+<p>Here the images of movie poster are used as links from other websites like pinterest...</p>